Getting Started with Automated Web Testing on Mobile and Desktop

-Above are general steps and there could be variation in these steps depending on the tool and the type of test case being automated.
-For eg, a data-driven test case will require integration with a source of data that is then fed to a test script before execution.
+Above are general steps, and there could be variations in these steps depending on the tool and the type of test case being automated.
+For example, a data-driven test case will require integration with a data source that is fed to a test script before execution.

 How Testsigma solves the problem of automating your web testing on real mobile and desktop browsers?

-Testsigma helps you automate your test cases easily and efficiently via the below features:
+Testsigma helps you automate your test cases quickly and efficiently via the below features: